rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 ![7 segment display wiring](7seg-wiring.jpg)

-The SD breakout board and the ILI9341 TFT display both utilize SPI, which for us just means **a lot more wiring**:
+The SD breakout board and the ILI9341 TFT display both utilize SPI, which for us just means **a lot more wiring**.
+The pins you connect to on your MCU may differ from these images.
+I'm using some arbitrary GPIO pins on the Swan that will be configured in the firmware later on:

 ![sd and tft module wiring](sd-tft-swan-wiring.jpg)

-> **NOTE:** The TFT display is reversed to show off the pin labels on the underside and it uses GPIO pins on the Swan that need to be configured in firmware before we use the display.
+> **NOTE:** The TFT display above is flipped and reversed to show off the pin labels on the underside.

+While not pictured, the **device is line-powered** via a simple Micro-USB wall charger connected to the host MCU.
+You could also power it via a large-ish LiPo battery if desired.

 ## Cellular IoT FTW